+- City of Brea

+- City of San Clemente

+- City of Pasadena

 Affordable Housing Financing

 With recent proposed federal budget cuts to affordable housing resources, the need for more funding and resources is urgent and greater than ever.
 The Kennedy Commission has partnered with organizations such as Housing California and the California Housing Consortium, to focus on legislation that will increase resources for the development of affordable housing.

-Affordable Housing Trust Fund

-The creation of Affordable Housing Trust Funds that permanently dedicates a source of public revenue to support the production and preservation of affordable housing.
+Best Practices for Affordable Housing Development Affordable Housing Trust Fund The creation of Affordable Housing Trust Funds that permanently dedicate a source of public revenue to support the production and preservation of affordable housing.

+Model

+HOUSING TRUST SILICON VALLEY

-Housing Trust Silicon Valley a nonprofit housing lender serving people experiencing homelessness, renters, and first-time homebuyers.
+Housing Trust Silicon Valley (20,105 units since 2000) a nonprofit housing lender serving people experiencing homelessness, renters, and first-time homebuyers.
 Since 2000, Housing Trust has invested \$335 million -creating more than 20,000 affordable housing opportunities and serving over 36,700 residents.

+ORANGE COUNTY HOUSING FINANCE TRUST

-Orange County Housing Finance Trust formed in 2019 as a joint powers authority between the County of Orange and the cities throughout the county.
+Orange County Housing Finance Trust (99 units completed, 324 under construction)formed in 2019 as a joint powers authority between the County of Orange and the cities throughout the county.
 OCHFT was created for the purpose of funding housing specifically assisting the homeless population and persons and families of extremely low, very low, and low income within Orange County.